 Designing and improving your trial with the experts

-This module will take students through the process of undertaking a randomized trial.
+This module will take students through the process of undertaking a randomised trial.
 It will focus on the practicalities of organising and running trials, and build on theory from the introductory modules.
 The module will use a problem-based learning approach in which each participant brings a specific topic for a trial to discuss, justify and revise during the module.
-Participants will consider the practicalities from the perspective of potential principal investigators, including the processes for resourcing the trial, recruiting and randomizing participants, maintaining the trial's momentum, and analysing and reporting it.
+Participants will consider the practicalities from the perspective of potential principal investigators, including the processes for resourcing the trial, recruiting and randomising participants, maintaining the trial's momentum, and analysing and reporting it.

-The last date for receipt of complete applications is 5pm Friday 27th October 2017.
+The last date for receipt of complete applications is 5pm Friday 11th March 2022.
 Regrettably, late applications cannot be accepted.

 The overall aims of this module are to enable students to;

 - specify a clear question for a randomised trial

 - specify the inclusion and exclusion criteria for the participants in a trial

 - prepare and submit an entry for the trial in an appropriate register